LucDemortier/LucDemortier.github.io/_posts/2016-07-26-PerformanceMetrics.md

 {% endmath %}
 where the expectation values are over an ensemble of identical classifiers with operating points that are randomly drawn from the distribution of scores of the population of interest.
 These equations demonstrate how the AUROC aggregates classifier performance information in a way that's independent of prevalence and operating point (see also [this answer](https://www.quora.com/Machine-Learning-What-is-an-intuitive-explanation-of-AUC/answer/Peter-Flach) by Peter Flach on Quora).

+As we saw earlier, only three quantities are needed to determined all the performance characteristics of a classifier.
+We can take these to be the prevalence {% m %}\pi_{1}{% em %}, the sensitivity {% m %}S_{e}{% em %}, and the specificity {% m %}S_{p}{% em %}.
+Thus, for a given value of the prevalence, each point on the ROC is associated with a unique value of, say, the precision.
+We can illustrate this by superimposing a colored map of precision on top of the ROC:
+{% maincolumn "assets/img/blog/008_ConfusionMatrix/precision_color_maps.png" "Figure 3.
+Left: ROC curve for a classifier in a balanced dataset, with a color map of the precision superimposed.
+Right: ROC curve and precision for the same classifier in the same dataset but with a lower prevalence." %} The figure shows how the ROC curve is independent of prevalence, whereas the precision is not.

 <a name="PRC"></a>
 ### 6.2 The Precision-Recall Curve (PRC)
 In cases where there is severe class imbalance in the data, the ROC may give too optimistic a view of classifier performance, because the true and false positive rates are both independent of prevalence, whereas precision deteriorates at low prevalence.
 It may therefore be preferable to plot a precision versus recall curve (or PRC).
 In the two illustrations below, the class distributions are the same, and only the class-1 prevalence is different.
 It can be seen that the ROC is independent of prevalence and looks quite good.
 On the other hand, the precision versus recall curve shows that the classifier performance leaves quite a bit to be desired in the case of imbalanced data.
 One can also calculate the area under the precision versus recall curve (or AUPRC) to summarize this effect.
-{% maincolumn "assets/img/blog/008_ConfusionMatrix/scores_distribution_roc_prc_0.png" "Left: classifier score distributions in a balanced dataset.
-Center: ROC.
-Right: PRC.
+{% fullwidth "assets/img/blog/008_ConfusionMatrix/scores_distribution_roc_prc_0.png" "Figure 4.
+Balanced dataset:  classifier score distributions (a), metrics vs. threshold (b), ROC (c), and PRC (d).
 The areas under the ROC and the PRC are both about 0.92." %}
-{% maincolumn "assets/img/blog/008_ConfusionMatrix/scores_distribution_roc_prc_1.png" "Left: classifier score distributions in a strongly imbalanced dataset.
-Center: ROC.
-Right: PRC.
-In this case the area under the ROC is still about 0.92 whereas that under the PRC is now 0.66." %}
+{% fullwidth "assets/img/blog/008_ConfusionMatrix/scores_distribution_roc_prc_1.png" "Figure 5.
+Imbalanced dataset: classifier score distributions (a), metrics vs. threshold (b), ROC (c), and PRC(d).
+In this case the area under the ROC is still about 0.92 whereas that under the PRC is now 0.65." %}

-In accordance with the classifier usefulness conditions discussed in [section 5](#ClassifierUsefulness), there are two baselines for the precision-recall curve.
-One is the horizontal line {% m %}\mathit{ppv} = \pi_{1}{% em %}, and the other is the curve of precision versus queue rate, since the latter is a baseline for the recall (just imagine plotting recall versus precision, where queue rate would be the natural baseline, and then flip the plot back to precision versus recall).
-This second baseline requires some care, however, as illustrated in the following example:
-{% maincolumn "assets/img/blog/008_ConfusionMatrix/scores_distribution_roc_prc_2.png" "Left: classifier score distributions in an imbalanced dataset where class-0 instances extend beyond the class-1 distribution.
-Center: ROC.
-Right: PRC.
-The area under the ROC is ~0.94, and the area under the PRC is ~0.58." %}
+<a name="ScoresAndUsefulnessCondition"></a>
+### 6.3 Classifier Scores and the Usefulness Conditions
+The classifier usefulness conditions discussed in [section 5](#ClassifierUsefulness) apply to every threshold setting of a classifier with scores.
+This can lead to non-trivial situations, for example when a few negative-class instances are scored higher than the highest-score positive-class instance.
+To illustrate this, we consider an exaggerated example in the figures below.
+{% fullwidth "assets/img/blog/008_ConfusionMatrix/scores_distribution_roc_prc_2.png" "Figure 6.
+Classifier score distributions in an imbalanced dataset where some class-0 instances extend beyond the class-1 distribution (a), metrics vs. threshold (b), ROC (c), and PRC (d).
+The area under the ROC is about 0.78, and the area under the PRC is 0.43." %} Note how the classifier usefulness conditions are violated.
+In panel (b), the precision dips below the prevalence, and the recall below the queue rate, at a threshold of about 0.61, where the recall equals 0.123.
+In panel (c) true positive rates lower than 0.123 are below the corresponding false positive rates, and in panel (d) the precision is lower than the prevalence when the recall is lower than 0.123.
+In the last three panels, the classifier is useless when its threshold is in a region where one of the colored curves has crossed into a hatched area of the same color.
+The crossing points are marked by red dots.

 It is important to understand that the curves discussed in this section don't show functional relationships, but rather operating characteristics.
 Consider the plot of precision versus recall for example.
-The definition of precision implies that, functionally, it is an increasing function of recall.
-This is easy to see:
+If we keep the prevalence and specificity fixed, the precision is an increasing function of recall:
 {% math %}
 \mathit{ppv} \;=\; \frac{S_{e}\, \pi_{1}}{p_{1}}
              \;=\; \frac{S_{e}\, \pi_{1}}{S_{e}\,\pi_{1} \,+\, \alpha\,\pi_{0}}
-             \;=\; \frac{\pi_{1}}{\pi_{1} \,+\, \alpha\,\pi_{0}\left/S_{e}\right.}
+             \;=\; \frac{\pi_{1}}{\pi_{1} \,+\, (1-S_{p})\,(1-\pi_{1})\left/S_{e}\right.}
 {% endmath %}
-And yet, the plot shows a decreasing function!
-This is because each point on the plotted curves represents an operating point, i.e., a choice of classifier threshold, and this choice affects not only {% m %}S_{e}{% em %}, but also {% m %}\alpha{% em %}.
-If we just wanted to show how {% m %}\mathit{ppv}{% em %} depends on {% m %}S_{e}{% em %}, we would keep {% m %}\alpha{% em %} constant.
-In fact, what the plot shows is the joint variation of precision and recall as the threshold is changed.
+And yet, Figures 4(d) and 5(d) show decreasing functions!
+This is because each point on the plotted curves represents an operating point, i.e., a choice of classifier threshold, and this choice affects not only {% m %}S_{e}{% em %}, but also {% m %}S_{p}{% em %}.
+In fact, what the plots show is the joint variation of precision and recall as the threshold is changed.

 <div style="text-align: right"><a href="#TopOfPage">Back to Top</a></div>
 <a name="OperatingPoints"></a>